 1. Describe the assignments as clear and specific as possible.
 Give additional remarks, where necessary.

 2. Try to be careful when assessing the difficulty of the assignment.
-Ideally, the assignment should be difficult enough to challenge the learner and check the understanding of the subject.
-But not too difficult so it doesn't scare her away.
+Ideally, the assignment should be difficult enough to challenge a learner and check the understanding of the subject.
+But not too difficult so it doesn't scare them away.
 Keep in mind the content you discussed in the module and make sure not to put very difficult assignments at the beginning of your course.

 3. Try not to have too many assignments of the same type and difficulty.